- General Procurement

 - Related Resources

-The expenses incurred by sponsors for engineering consultant services are an allowable cost for Federal reimbursement under the Airport Improvement Program (AIP), provided such costs are associated with an AIP eligible planning, development or equipment project.
-Sponsors are advised, however, that in order for the cost of consultant services to be eligible, the selection and employment of the consultant must adhere to Federal procurement regulations.
+The expenses incurred by sponsors for architectural/engineering (A/E) consultant services are an allowable cost for Federal reimbursement under the AIP, provided such costs are associated with an AIP eligible planning, development or equipment project.
+However, in order for the cost of A/E consultant services to be eligible, the Sponsors selection and employment of the consultant must adhere to Federal requirements.

-The requests for proposals should be adequately publicized along with the established evaluation criteria.
-All submitted proposals are to be evaluated based on the pre-established criteria.
-Firms are to be rated based on the evaluation results.
+Upon receiving the qualification statements by the stated deadline, the sponsor proceeds with evaluating each submitted qualification statement and then rates each firm.
 The sponsor may prepare a short list of three to five firms from this evaluation in order to further assess the top-rated firms.
-Eventually, one firm is selected as the most qualified firm.
-It is only after a selection has been made that the sponsor may enter into negotiations related to fees.
+Ultimately, the Sponsor selects one firm as the most qualified firm.
+It is only after the sponsor makes this selection that the sponsor may enter into negotiations for the associated fees.